stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (kveng−stat6250): the dollar sign ($) identifies the varaible taype as character with start collumn and end column for the variable.
 - *Question* (lwang30-stat6250): In the *input* statement, what kind of variable do we use the dollar sign for ?
 - *Answer* (lwang30-stat6250): The dollar sign is used to input a character variable.
+- Question (yzhu12-stat6250): What’s the reason to use the keyword _NULL_ when the goal of your SAS program is to create a raw data file and not a SAS data set?
+- Answer (yzhu12-stat6250): It allows the power of the DATA step without actually creating a SAS data set.
+A SET statement specifies the SAS data set that you want to read from.